 Let’s use some more images and graphics to understand this concept better.
 Take a look at the Atal Sur first.
 Notice there are only two Atal Sur,

 Pa.
 Keep in mind how I’m showing these as single letters now.
 It’s just easier to write it this way.

 Now take a look at Komal Sur only.
 Aahhh, now you see the black keys finally coming into play.
 Also notice that I show them as lowercase and not upper.
 When you see lowercase Sur on this website, know that it is meant to show only Komal Sur.
 Did you see how not all black keys are Komal?

 Thirdly, take a look at Tayvar Sur.
-Notice again, these are NOT lowercase Sur unlike the Komal Sur.
+Notice again, these are NOT lowercase Sur, unlike the Komal Sur.
 Uppercase is Tayvar and Atal Sur.
-You really don’t have to think much on Atal Sur, because they’re single.
-And so there no room for confusion, whether its uppercase or lowercase.
+You really don’t have to think much about Atal Sur, because they’re single.
+And so there is no room for confusion, whether it’s uppercase or lowercase.
 Really, any case will work for Atal Sur.
-I however, try to keep Atal and Tayvar both as uppercase.
+I, however, try to keep Atal and Tayvar both uppercase.
 And yes, there is a black key that is also listed as a Tayvar, deal with it.

 Shudh Sur: Do you remember the 4th type of Sur?
 The 4th type is called Shudh Sur.
 Consider the white keys for now to be Shudh.
 The Shudh Sur contains both Atal Sur